jackrivet/xgboost-churn-risk-platform/README.md

     as_of_date > (today - horizon_days)
 ```

-This prevents incorrectly labeling unresolved future churn outcomes as negatives.
+This prevents unresolved future churn outcomes from being treated as observed negatives.

 ---